eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 # Setting up a Codewind-ready install of Che

 To setup a Codewind-ready install of Che, follow these instructions.
-Alternatively, the install script at https://github.com/eclipse/codewind-che-plugin/tree/master/setup/install_che can be used instead.

 # Table of Contents